 Layout preparation editing involves marking or coding the manuscript for the layout artist, so that it is clear which parts of the text are heads, tables, footnote references, and so on, so that they can be prepared for design.
 This includes marking or coding heads; subheads; references in the text to tables, charts, figures, maps, appendixes, and footnotes; dashes, both en and em; ellipses; and specifying the placement of tables and illustrations.

 Permissions involves asking for permission to reprint tables, charts, graphs, and illustrations that have previously appeared in print.
 If the manuscript contains lengthy quotations from a published work that is still under copyright, the copyeditor is expected to remind the author to obtain permission to reprint the quotations.
 Special rules pertain to the reproduction of unpublished materials (e.g., diaries, letters).

 Finding Freelance Copyeditors

 If you need a freelancer, please see the Editorial Freelancer Association website.
 The EFA online directory is searchable by skill, subject specialty, and geographic location (U.S.) or by name.
-It offers a brief summary of members' freelance services and direct contact information.
+It offers a brief summary of members’ freelance services and direct contact information.
 The information is kept up-to-date by members themselves.
 It is free of charge.
-I no longer provide information about copyeditors to those who email me; instead, please see this website.
+You can also check out Mafoko Manuscript Services.
+I no longer provide information about copyeditors to those who email me; instead, please see these other websites.